Typically developing children learn new, age-appropriate skills with little formal instruction.

-Children with DCD need a little extra help learning new skills
+Children with DCD and developmental delay need a little extra help learning new skills

-Children with DCD have difficulties learning new skills in the same easy way that typically developing children do.
+Children with motor learning difficulties ( DCD) and have difficulties learning new skills in the same easy way that typically developing children do.
 For more complex skills they may need additional coaching to learn to perform a task.

 - Simplifies the task to allow the child to succeed.and over time increases the difficulty in a graded manner.

 - Sets very clear goals for a task.
 Makes sure that the child understands what is expected and how to judge success